bmhoan/IPIAbDiscov/README.md

 python setup.py install

-# How To Use AbodyDiscov
+# How To Use IPIAbDiscov

 #1) run step by step